| | | | | |

 These Gluten-Free Pumpkin Cupcakes with Cinnamon Cream Cheese Frosting are a fall celebration dream come true.
 They’re just what you need when the weather turns colder and pumpkin season arrives.
 Enjoy them for a September movie night, serve them up as Halloween cupcakes, add them them to a Thanksgiving dessert bar for the folks who don’t love pie, or enjoy them in the holiday season.
 See?
 Dreamy!

-There are SO many reasons to love these pumpkin cupcakes, but here are 5 things I know you’ll love as much as we do…
+There are SO many reasons to love these delicious pumpkin cupcakes, but here are 5 things I know you’ll love as much as we do…

 What Makes These GLuten-Free Pumpkin Cupcakes Amazing: